galaxyproject/galaxy-hub/content/community/governance/index.md

 ## Galaxy Technical Board (GTB)

 The [GTB](/community/governance/gtb/) is a governance structure representing [Galaxy Working Groups](/community/wg/) (WGs) that manage different aspects of the Galaxy Ecosystem.
-The Galaxy Working Groups and the [GTB](/community/governance/gtb/) is focussed on technical development, manage important project infrastructure assets, including source code.
-WGs are self-organised, and nominate a representative, which serves on the [TCB](/community/governance/gtb/).
+The Galaxy WGs and the [GTB](/community/governance/gtb/) are focussed on technical development and manage important project infrastructure assets, including source code.
+WGs are self-organised, and nominate a representative each, who serve on the [GTB](/community/governance/gtb/).
 The [GTB](/community/governance/gtb/) contributes to the roadmap, especially by providing technical input.

 Read more about [Galaxy Working Groups](/community/wg/).